nem-42098/ADM_HW2_Group_28/README.md

 # ADM HW2 - Group 28

 ## Introduction
-This repository represents the solutions for the second homework of the *ADM* course.
-The solution for each question is written in a separate file which can be recognized by its name. <br>
-The codes are developed by **Group #28** with the following members:<br>
+This repository represents the solutions for the second homework of the *ADM* course. <br> The codes are developed by **Group #28** with the following members:<br>

 Luca Mazzucco, 1997610<br>